Anti Bullying

 Article 31: Every child has the right to play in a safe environment.

-This year, the theme for Anti-Bullying Week was “Make A Noise About Bullying”.
-We are making a noise to help us to stop bullying and raise awareness of how we can identify and report bullying behaviour.
+This year, the theme for Anti-Bullying Week is “Choose Respect”.
+In class, in assemblies and online, we raise awareness of how we can identify and report bullying behaviour.

 For information and activities from The Anti-Bullying Alliance or to get involved, Click here.

-The NSPCC also. has some excellent information, advice and resources.
+The NSPCC has some excellent information, advice and resources.
 Click here

 Bullying is behaviour that hurts someone else – such as name calling, hitting, pushing, spreading rumours, threatening or undermining someone.